Acting: Resumes and auditions

 Actors and actresses need to make a resume when applying for roles.
 The acting resume is very different from a normal resume; it is generally shorter, with lists instead of paragraphs, and it should have a head shot on the back.
-Sometimes, a resume also contains a short 30 second to 1 minute reel displaying the actors ability's, so that the casting director can see your previous performances, if any.
-An actor's resume should list projects they have acted in before such as plays, movies, or shows, as well as special skills and their contact information.
+Sometimes, a resume also contains a short 30-second to 1-minute reel displaying the actor's abilities, so that the casting director can see previous performances, if any.
+An actor's resume should list projects they have acted in before, such as plays, movies, or shows, as well as special skills and their contact information.

 Auditioning is the act of performing either a monologue or sides (lines for one character) as sent by the casting director.
 Auditioning entails showing the actor's skills to present themselves as a different person; it may be as brief as two minutes.
 For theater auditions it can be longer than two minutes, or they may perform more than one monologue, as each casting director can have different requirements for actors.
 Actors should go to auditions dressed for the part, to make it easier for the casting director to visualize them as the character.
 For television or film they will have to undergo more than one audition.
 Oftentimes actors are called into another audition at the last minute, and are sent the sides either that morning or the night before.
 Auditioning can be a stressful part of acting, especially if one has not been trained to audition.

 Rehearsal

-Rehearsal is a process in which actors prepare and practice a performance, exploring the vicissitudes of conflict between characters, testing specific actions in the scene, and finding means to convey a particular sense.
+Rehearsal is a process in which actors prepare and practice a performance together with directors and technical staff.
 Some actors continue to rehearse a scene throughout the run of a show in order to keep the scene fresh in their minds and exciting for the audience.